your5e/5e-srd-markdown/dnd/51/obsidian_vault/magic_items/rare/boots_of_levitation.md

 _Wondrous item, rare (requires attunement)_

-While you wear these boots, you can use an action to cast the _Levitate_ spell on yourself at will.
+While you wear these boots, you can use an action to cast the [[levitate|Levitate]] spell on yourself at will.